yieldbot/dhoulmagus/README.md

 ### notification_comment
 When an alert is silenced in Sensu the user is given the ability to enter a message.
 The message should be a brief explanation of why the alert is being silenced inside of the condition being corrected and should include your name for tracking purposes.
 When the condition is worked a more complete picture will be able to be given concerning previously taken steps or hypothesis concerning the alert triggers.

-- production not affected by condition - mjones
+- production not affected by condition - matty
-- non-crucial alarm will look at it in the morning - mjones
+- non-crucial alarm will look at it in the morning - matty
-- known issue related to FOO - mjones
+- known issue related to FOO - matty

 ### notification_author
 The person who silenced the alert.
-If the above format if follow then the characters after the dash will be trasmited into this field.
+If the above format if follow then the characters after the dash will be transmitted into this field.

 ## Environment Configuration